snagaraj0/Hi-C/README.md

 Next, configure your system to make the dependencies accessible.

-Add these user specific configurations to your environment.
+Add these user specific configurations to your .bash_profile.

 |                | CONFIGURATIONS                                                                |
 |----------------|-------------------------------------------------------------------------------|